-The interconversion of L-malate and oxaloacetate using nicotinamide adenine dinucleotide (NAD) as a coenzyme is catalysed by MDH.
-Activity of MDH was estimated in the brain and liver using the procedure described by Thorne (1962).
+The interconversion of L-malate and oxaloacetate using nicotinamide adenine dinucleotide (NAD) as a coenzyme is catalyzed by MDH.
+The activity of MDH was estimated in the brain and liver using the procedure described by Thorne (1962).
 This was done by measuring the decrease in absorbance at 340nm resulting from the oxidation of NADH.